 Objections can be raised to a proposed trade mark, by the owner of an existing identical or similar trade mark registered for identical or similar goods or services.
 Trade marks are registered in different classes, which broadly distinguish different types of goods or services.
-Once registered protection will initially last for 10 years, following which it can be renewed every 10 years.
+Once registered it will initially last for 10 years, following which it can be renewed every 10 years.

-Set out below is a summary of the types of IPRs which might typically arise in or be affected by activities within a university or other type of research institution:
+Set out below is a summary of the types of IP which might typically arise in or be affected by activities within a university or other type of research institution:

-Activity Patents Кпом-Ном Copyright Design Rights Database Rights Trade Marks
+Activity Patents Know-How Copyright Design Rights Database Rights Trade Marks

-Research Information - preparing and collating results/methods ~ ~ ~
+Research Information - preparing and collating results/methods ~ ~ •

-Publishing or presenting research, academic or technical papers ~ ~ ~ ~ ~ ✓
+Publishing or presenting research, academic or technical papers • • • • • •

 Using others' research papers or publications ~ ~ ~

-Market analysis ~ ~ ~ ~
+Market analysis ~ • • /

-Industrial design projects ~ ~ ~ ~
+Industrial design projects • • • •

-Contract research ~ ~ ~ ~ ~
+Contract research • • • ~ •

-Consultancy projects ~ ~ ~ ~ ~ ✓
+Consultancy projects • • • • • •

-Receiving important confidential information ~
+Receiving important confidential information •

-Giving out important confidential information ~ ~
+Giving out important confidential information • •

-Using computer software ~ ~ ~ ~
+Using computer software ~ • • •

-Developing computer software ~ ~ ~ ~
+Developing computer software • • • •

-Preparing lecture notes ~ ~
+Preparing lecture notes • ~

 Responding to technical queries ~